deeplearning4j/deeplearning4j-examples/dl4j-examples/src/main/java/org/deeplearning4j/examples/recurrent/character/harmonies/README-learning-two-part-harmony-from-midi-using-LSTM.md

 -----
 ## Details about how to run the system:

+In short, you

+   * Download a zipfile of MIDI files (e.g., http://truthsite.org/music/bach-midi.zip)
+   * Unzip into a directory containing midi files
+   * Run MidiMusicExtractor on that directory (it will prompt you)
+   * Run GravesLSTMForTwoPartHarmonies on the harmonies file output by MidiMusicExtractor.
+   * Then play the resulting samples with PlayTwoPartHarmonies.

 MidiMusicExtractor.java prompts you for a path to a midi directory.
 It then produces, inside midi-learning/ in your home diectory, a subdirectory containing a harmonies file of extracted two-party harmony strings, a subdirectory containing png images, a melodies.txt file, and an analysis.txt file.
 For example, if the MIDI directory you choose has the